browsermage/browsermage/README.md

 I like combining the web and game development, if you like what you see please do not be a stranger and say "Hi"

-- 💖 create games using web technologies
+- ✨ Creative web developer
-- 🔥 I make examples & small games
+- ⚔️ Passion for game development
 - 💬 As I grow older I usually prefer making games to playing them
-- 💡 Still trying to figure out that SaaS game dev idea
 - 🐥 Twitter: [@colorsofcode](https://twitter.com/colorsofcode)